• Skip to primary navigation

 1. Use butter at room temperature - leave the butter out for 30 to 45 minutes before mixing time.
 Soften butter is easier to mix and faster to incorporate into the dough.

-2. Eggs and milk also at room temperature - having them at room temperature help to speed up not only the mixing process but also the proofing process.
+2. Eggs and milk should be also at room temperature - having them at room temperature helps to speed up the mixing and proofing processes.

-3. Sift your flour - you should always sift your flour.
-Sifted flour is lighter and easier to mix to batter or dough.
+3. Sift your flour - you should always sift your flour when baking.
+Sifted flour is lighter and easier to mix into batter or dough.

-4. Make sure to level your cups of flour - this is very important in order to achieve this recipe (and any other recipe) perfectly.
+4. Make sure to level your cups of flour - this is very important to perfectly achieve this recipe (and any other recipe).
 Always level off the top of the cups to get the exact amount of flour called for in the recipe.
-Read: The proper way to measure flour.

-5. Also level tbsp and tsp - not only cups need to be leveled, but any amount called for by using teaspoon or tablespoon also needs to have leveled surface to be precise.
+5. Also, level tbsp and tsp - not only cups need to be leveled, but any amount called for using a teaspoon or tablespoon also needs to have a leveled surface, to be precise.

 Never miss a recipe.
 Subscribe!